miketevelev/miketevelev/README.md

 I'm a software engineer.
 I started studying IT 3 years ago.

 - 🌱 Currently learning: Rust
-- ✨ Already use: Java, Python, JS/TS, C & C++ and Rust
+- ✨ Already use: Java, Python, JS/TS, C/C++ and Rust
 - 🔭 Want to study next: Haskel

 🤔 I'm thinking of starting a blog or video blog about what I've learned and what I'd like to share.
 That's all for now.